Victoria & Abdul: Plot

 The prime minister is adamant that the royal household must be rid of Abdul.
 They research his family background in India and present Victoria with a dossier showing that his family is more ordinary and poor than Abdul claimed.
 When Victoria insists that her doctor examine Abdul to learn why his wife has not become pregnant, he discovers that Abdul has gonorrhea.
-He expects the Queen will dismiss Abdul in disgust, but Victoria remains loyal to him and admonishes her courtiers for plotting against him.
+He expects the Queen will dismiss Abdul in disgust, but Victoria remains loyal to him, orders his medical treatment and admonishes her courtiers for plotting against him.
 She announces her intention to give Abdul a knighthood.

 Eventually, the household decides that Victoria must break with Abdul.
-If not, they all will resign and certify Victoria as insane.
-When Victoria is told, she angrily summons the entire household and demands that anyone who wants to resign step forward.
+If not, they all will resign and have Victoria declared insane.
+When Victoria is told, she angrily summons her family and the entire household and demands that anyone who wishes to give up their place should step forward.
 When no-one does, she says she has decided against making Abdul a knight.
 She will instead include him in her next honours list as a Commander of the Royal Victorian Order.

 When Victoria falls ill, she urges Abdul to return to India while she can still protect him and warns him that the court will turn on him after her death.
 Abdul insists that he will stay until her death.
-In 1901, Victoria dies, and her son, Bertie, now Edward VII, rejects Abdul, burning all the gifts and papers from the Queen, and sending him and his family back to India.
+In 1901, Victoria dies, and Bertie, now King Edward VII, rejects Abdul, burning all the gifts and papers from the Queen, and sending him and his family back to India.
 Abdul's wife saves the locket Victoria gave him.

 It is revealed that Abdul lived in India until his death eight years later in 1909.
-The film ends with Abdul kneeling at a large statue of Queen Victoria close to the Taj Mahal, talking to it and kissing its feet in respect.
+The film ends with Abdul bowing out to a large statue of Queen Victoria close to the Taj Mahal, and talking to it in respect.